lruepke/HTF_lecture/winter2023/_sources/lectures/L05/intro.rst.txt

 During the last session we have explored free hydrothermal convection in a porous medium heated from below.
 That 2-D setting can be thought of as hydrothermal convection in an along axis slice above a stable melt lens - for example at a fast spreading ridge.
 Two things are striking about our initial results.
 First, in the homogenous permeability case, vent temperatures never exceed 400°C although the bottom boundary condition was set to 800°C. Shouldn't it be the hottest and most buoyant fluids that rise in free convection?
 Second, in the layered case, mixing at the interface to the higher permeability layer resulted in a reduction in vent temperature.
 What is controlling this reduction in the upwelling temperature?

 If we turn to observations to adress these question, we notice another striking feature of submarine hydrothermal systems.
-Global compilations of vent fluid exit temperatures demonstrate that these never exceed approx. 400°C (:numref:`fig:vent_T_fig` ).
+Global compilations of vent fluid exit temperatures demonstrate that these rarely exceed approx. 400°C (:numref:`fig:vent_T_fig` ).

 .. figure:: /_figures/vent_T_deoth.*